scarnecchia/qa-mil-package/docs/parity-policy.md

 ## Strict fields (must match)

-The following must match SAS output exactly:
+For applicable, registered checks, the following must match SAS output exactly:

 - **`flagid`**: Exact format `{TABID}_{level}_{varid}_00-0_{checknum}`.
-- **Flag emission**: A row must be flagged if and only if SAS flags it.
+- **Flag emission**: A row must be flagged if and only if SAS flags it for the same applicable registered check.
 - **Keyed entities**: The set of keyed entities (e.g., patient/encounter combinations) that trigger a flag must match.
 - **Severity**: `Warn` vs `Abort` classification must match.
 - **Routing**: dplocal vs msoc output destination must match.
 - **Aggregate values**: Count and numeric aggregate outputs must match.

+## Documented de-scopes

+Some SAS checks depend on runtime semantics that are not meaningful parquet data quality invariants.
+These checks are documented as not applicable and are excluded from strict flag-emission parity.

+- **CheckID 102**: SAS table sort-order validation depends on physical/input row sequence.
+Parquet/DuckDB execution is set-oriented, and physical row order is not a durable table invariant, especially for multi-file or partitioned data.
+  The Python parquet-backed implementation does not register or emulate CheckID 102.

 ## Non-failing fields (informational by default)